bartdavids/LatticeBoltzmannNotebooks/README.md

 ![image](https://media.springernature.com/lw685/springer-static/image/chp%3A10.1007%2F978-3-031-25787-2_5/MediaObjects/508023_1_En_5_Fig1_HTML.png)

 Each lattice is considered a population of particles.
 How those particles travel along the lattice is determined by the Boltzmann equation, which is a statistical approach to how particles would behave moving towards equilibrium.
 When a fluid has a certain velocity, not all the water molecules will move in the same direction, or along the same lattice.
 Some would like to move down all the other directions due to entropy.

+#### Colission step
 This behaviour can be approached statistically and the distribution is determined in the collision step of the LBM:

 ```math
 (1)\quad f_i(\mathbf{x}, t) = f_i(\mathbf{x}, t) - \frac{1}{\tau} \left(f_i(\mathbf{x}, t) - f_i^{eq}(\mathbf{x}, t)\right)